 Warm and Welcoming Environment

 Families notice the little things.
-Take some time to make your classroom and hallway warm and inviting.
-I like to display student work in the hallway for parents to look at while they are waiting for their conference time to start.
-I also set up a table in the hallways that includes student-created class books, photo slide show, thank you sign with mints, and paper for parents to write a note of encouragement to their child.
-These notes get hung in the child’s locker and usually stays there all year!
+Make your classroom and hallway warm and inviting.
+I display student work in the hallway for parents to see while they wait.
+I also set up a table with class books, a photo slideshow, mints, and paper for parents to write notes to their child.
+These notes get hung in the child’s locker and often stay there all year!

 Compliment Sandwiches are your Friend